New LDAP & RDP Relay Vulnerabilities in NTLM

 - Install patch for CVE-2017-8563 on all your domain controllers.
 If you have automatic software updates, you’re probably already covered, but note you will need to restart a domain controller for the patch to start working.

 - Enable “Require LDAP Signing” in your GPO setting.
-It is not set to “on” by default and much like “SMB Signing”, if configuration is not set properly you are not protected.
+It is not set to “on” by default and much like “SMB Signing” if the configuration is not set properly you are not protected.

 - Follow this guide to make LDAP authentication over SSL/TLS more secure.